Fuel Gauge Information and Notes

 1. Loose or poor connection, at G terminal of Gauge or Sender

-2. Loose or poor connection, including intermittent, of Wiper contact to resistive element within the Sensor back at the tank (* an intermittent connection, for instance as Sender wiper sweeps across an oxidized or gummed-up area of the resistance element, would cause the pointer to strike the FULL peg!).
+2. Loose or poor connection, including intermittent, of Wiper contact to resistive element within the Sensor back at the tank (* an intermittent connection, for instance as Sender wiper sweeps across an oxidized or gummed-up area of the resistance element, would cause the pointer to instantly move and audibly strike the FULL peg!
+This action is not to be confused with the much gentler bouncing needle which results as the Sender Float bounces with sloshing fuel!).

 3. Loose or poor connection of Sender to vehicle chassis at the tank itself (tank is bedded with nonconductive putty, and secured with many screws, but which can all eventually loose their good connections).